What is the software development life cycle?

 Lean Model:

-Software Development Life Cycle (SDLC) – A Closer Look at Each Phase
+Software Development Life Cycle Explained – A Closer Look at Each Phase

 The Software Development Life Cycle (SDLC) is a well-structured framework that guides software development projects from inception to deployment.
 Each phase in the SDLC serves a specific purpose, and understanding them in detail is vital for successful software development.
 In this section, we’ll take a closer look at each phase of the SDLC, shedding light on its objectives, activities, and key considerations.